mrahimi74/FEM/README.md

 #### **Examples**

-After following the installation instructions above, it will be possible to run the tutorial examples contained in the `tutorials` folder.
+After following the installation instructions above, it will be possible to run the tutorial examples contained in the `tutorial` folder.